-This is my story and experience but it’s not the end in writing my first manuscript-book “To Know Her Calling.”
-This is the true story of how it all started.
+This is the true story of how writing my first Manuscript/book, “To Know Her Calling.” all started.
 One that I hope encourages you to write or put down the fear of reaching for your dream to become a writer or anything else in life you wish to be.

 It begins in my parlor where there sits an oversized comfy chair.
 This is the place I would sit with my notebook and write, after tucking my three children in for the night.
 With my husband relaxing in another chair reading a book or on the computer, I sought a place where a story would pull me in and capture something deep inside.

 Stories would come to me during the day and at night, my mind never seemed to stop.
 So, one day I just decided to start writing them down.
 This was the beginning.
 Each night for almost a year I would sit in my comfy chair and write stories.
 This included life experiences, day-to-day events, along with fiction.
 The pages started coming alive as I wrote.